samie/vaadin-cors-sample/README.md

 # CORS Sample

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
+This project demonstrates how to configure Cross-Origin Resource Sharing (CORS) in a Vaadin application with Spring Boot.
+It includes essential configuration and example files to help you quickly set up CORS in your own projects, ensuring secure and flexible resource sharing across different origins.

-It contains all the necessary configuration and some placeholder files to get you started.
+This project was created from [start.vaadin.com](https://start.vaadin.com/).

 ## Running the application